 There are so many things that I love about living in Southern California including how many theme park choices there are.
-Between Disneyland, SeaWorld, Legoland, Six Flags Magic Mountain, Knotts Berry Farm and Universal Studios Hollywood it can be hard to choose which one is right for you.
+Between Disneyland, SeaWorld, Legoland, Six Flags Magic Mountain, Knotts Berry Farm, and Universal Studios Hollywood it can be hard to choose which one is right for you.
 For today let’s focus on Universal Studios Hollywood.
-My first trip to this Universal Studios was the Summer of 2013 when a radio station that I was working for had a company party at the park.
-I had previously been to Universal Studios Orlando as well as Islands of Adventure so I was excited to see what this particular park had to offer.
 Keep reading to find out how to save money at Universal Studios Hollywood.

 How to Save Money at Universal Studios Hollywood

-You can purchase the Go LA Card to save on several fun places like Universal Studios Hollywood.
+You can purchase the Go City LA Pass to save on several fun places like Universal Studios Hollywood.

-When it comes to buying tickets for Universal Studios be sure to consider getting a Go Los Angeles Card if you want to see more in Southern California.
-If you purchase a 3, 5, or 7 day card admission to Universal Studios is included.
-This card can be used for locals but it is primarily geared towards those visiting the areas and it can help you see a lot while saving a lot.
-I had previously used a Go Boston Card which was awesome and that made me curious if there was a Go card for Los Angeles.
-When I realized it existed I purchased one a few months ago when a friend came to visit and we got great use out of our card.
+When it comes to buying tickets for Universal Studios be sure to consider getting a Go City Los Angeles Pass if you want to see more in Southern California.
+If you purchase a 3, 5, or 7-day card admission to Universal Studios is included.
+This card can be used for locals but it is primarily geared towards those visiting the areas and it can help you see a lot while saving a lot of money.

 If you would like to save the $25 parking fee you can take the metro to the park.
 If you happen to be staying at a nearby hotel I would recommend taking an uber.